TL-SC3171G - Surveillance Camera TP-LINK - Free user manual and instructions

 - Motion Detection works only when the MPEG4 function is On and the Cropping is set to Off.

-√ Message: message will show up in the form of Message = PTZ down.
-If your target device didn't support the parameter of message, you can't see the message.
-So you can just take the message as a note.
+√ Parameter: the parameter of the CGI (defined in the URL of HTTP→General) comes from your target device.
+For example, move=down. √ Message: the message will appear in the form of Message = PTZ down.
+If your target device does not support the message parameter, you won't see the message.
+So you can treat the message as a note.
 For example: PTZ down.

 Alarm input